luiseduardogfranca/app-quiz/README.md

-# Application of the quizz developed with Ionic
+# Application of the quiz developed with Ionic